5Guys-NC/CAA-Niagara-EMS/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 Pull the most recent changes before starting a new coding session to make sure your copy is up to date.
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
-Work in "Development" Branch.
+Create a new branch for yourself off of "development"
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
-Push to "Development" branch after implementing any working functionality (so most up to date work is always available).
-Anytime you are done with no errors...
-PUSH
+Push to your branch after implementing after every coding seesion (so most up to date work is always available).
+Anytime you are done with no errors let me know and I can merge to Development
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 Make sure to leave detailed commit messages of the piece of funtionality that you are implementing.
 Try not to commit massive sections at 1 time. smaller commits work easier
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>